Middle Ground (The Wire): Major case unit

 While the unit is monitoring him, Stringer gets a call requesting a meeting.
 He changes the SIM card in his cell phone so that he can call back on another number.
 Shamrock then calls Bodie to tell him a meeting has been arranged.
 This gives the unit their baseline set of call data.
 Next Stringer uses his business number to call Colvin on his cell phone and Lester notes the call.
 He checks with McNulty, who recommends they wait and see what the connection gives them.

-Officer Massey gives McNulty a message from D'Agostino.
 Shortly afterwards Freamon pins down Stringer's cell phone number.
 Both McNulty and Freamon are worried that the cell phone may not last long and they simultaneously contact Daniels and Pearlman.
 Daniels calls in a favor from Fitz to get the wiretap organized by the end of the day, cutting through potential delays from the wireless companies.
 Phelan signs the wiretap affidavit and recognizes Bell's name from the previous investigation.
 Phelan still faces animosity from McNulty and tells him to let it go for his own sake.
 Fitz delivers on his promise by falsely telling the bureau that Bell's given name is "Ahmed", a name the bureau associates with its counter-terrorism priorities.

+Officer Massey gives McNulty a message from D'Agostino.
 McNulty meets D'Agostino for dinner.
 She claims she is there to renew their relationship and then quickly begins to probe him for information about Hamsterdam and Colvin.
 He sees through her feigned interest in him and walks out of the dinner.
 She might have also been using McNulty for information about the case to give to Carcetti.

 The next day the unit records Stringer talking to Shamrock.
 Shamrock mentions contract killers on the phone, so although Stringer notices his mistake, the unit has the evidence it has worked hard for.
 The line spoken by Shamrock, "Oh, and that other thing, them two hitters you asked after, they good with it" harks back to Slim Charles' earlier refusal to assassinate Clay Davis, and reveals that Stringer still intended to kill the senator.